CHILD AND ADOLESCENT PSYCHIATRY

 PRIOR APPROVAL (FROM DEPARTMENT REQUIRED) AND ELIGIBILITY.

-- Offered primarily to medical students with an Army obligation (HPSP and USUHS.)
+- Offered solely to medical students with an Army obligation (HPSP and USUHS.)

 - Students from other uniformed services and civilian students from mainland schools are welcome on a space-available basis from November to May (excluding December).